 Heat one table of olive oil on a pan, add the finely chopped onion, stir until soft and translucent for about 4 minutes.
 Add the tomato paste and minced garlic, cook until fragrant, for almost 1 minute.
 Now add thin-sliced zucchini, let it cook for 5 minutes more.

 Chop the tomatoes and red chilis, add them to the mixture—season with salt, pepper, and oregano.
 Let the mixture simmer for 2 minutes.
 Then add the cooked couscous and stir them well.
 Make sure everything is coated thoroughly.
 Remove from the heat, and transfer into a bowl.

 Cut the Halloumi cheese into tiny cubes, chop the spring onion, and coriander nicely, and add them to the bowl.
 Mix the ingredients.

 Place the cooked peppers on a baking dish, spoon the Halloumi cheese vegetable mixture into each pepper, and top with some Mozzarella Cheese, then cover the baking dish with foil.

 Bake in the oven until peppers are tender, about 30 minutes.
 Uncover and bake for 3-4 minutes until the cheese is melted and bubbly.

 Serve this fabulous dish on a dinner plate, sprinkle some fresh parsley, and side it with lettuce or other salad leaves.

+You can replace the couscous with rice, freekeh, or other grains you prefer.
 If you like to add meat to the filling mixture, shredded chicken breast, and beef are tasty choices.